We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - people who have low levels of other important nutrients, like magnesium (which plays a crucial role in vitamin D production in the body)

-- people with very restricted diets
+- people with restricted diets

 - older adults